 1989-90 (RA) Urban Regeneration, the Development Process, and the Urban Fabric, funded by the Newcastle University Research Committee

-Simin has thought at both undergraduate and postgraduate levels in areas related to: the UK planning system, European spatial planning, UK urban policy and regeneration, environmental planning particularly waste managment and climate change, city-region and polycentric urban development, urban-rural relationship, territorial cohesion, territorial governance, futures and scenario buildings.
+Simin has thought at both undergraduate and postgraduate levels in areas related to: the UK planning system, European spatial planning, UK urban policy and regeneration, environmental planning particularly waste management, climate change and resilience, city-region and polycentric urban development, urban-rural relationship, territorial cohesion, territorial governance, futures and scenario buildings.